 Fire Risk Assessments

-All members of staff and volunteers should be briefed and trained with this information and information about what to do in the event of a fire drill should be printed and placed in key spots around the office.
+All members of staff and volunteers should be briefed and trained with this information.

 General Fire Safety

-Charities and organisations using buildings have a responsibility at all times to maintain the safety of the buildings they are using.
+At all times, you have a responsibility to maintain the safety of the buildings you are using.
 Fire doors should never be propped open, fire exits should never be blocked and fire safety equipment should never be misused.
-Vision panels in offices should never be blocked.
-If you come across any dangerous practises, you should remedy them if it is safe to do so and report them to Centric Community Projects.
+Vision panels in doors should never be blocked.
+If you come across any dangerous practices, you should remedy them if it is safe to do so and report them to Centric Community Projects.

-As with fire safety, occupants of buildings have a duty to ensure that the property they are occupying is safe to be in for staff, volunteers, and visitors.
+As with fire safety, occupants of buildings have a duty to ensure that the property they are using is safe.
+You may wish to complete a risk assessment, to identify;

 Maintenance, Safety, and Security

-It is the responsibility of the charity or group occupying the space to ensure that is kept in a clean and hygienic condition.
+It is the responsibility of occupants to ensure that properties are kept in a clean and hygienic condition.

-Charities and groups are also responsible for the security of the property that they are using.
-Buildings should never be left unsecured under any circumstances.
-Organisations should alert Centric Community Projects to immediately to any serious security concerns with our properties, e.g. broken windows, doors that do not lock, etc.
+As occupants, you are responsible for the security of the property.
+The property should never be left unsecured under any circumstances.
+You should alert Centric immediately to any serious security concerns within our properties, e.g. broken windows, doors that do not lock, etc.

-Any serious maintenance concerns that may cause damage to the building or harm to those using it should also be immediately reported to Centric Community Projects.
-Examples of these would include but are not limited to: leaking pipes, exposed wires, or structural damage.
+Any serious maintenance concerns that could cause injury, illness or further damage to the property should be reported immediately to Centric Community Projects.
+Examples of these would include, but are not limited to, leaking pipes, exposed wires, or structural problems.